alptugan/icns-creator/README.md

 ## DEMO & Instructions

-icns Creator is a macOS application that allows you to easily create icns files from any PNG or JPG image file.
+The UI is bit different with the v1.3.
+The following video is still appropriate. icns Creator is a macOS application that allows you to easily create icns files from any PNG or JPG image file.
 With this tool, you can quickly generate high-quality icns files to use as icons for your macOS applications.

 [<img src="icns%20creator/yt_cover_2.png" width="100%">](https://youtu.be/nwUu_3UDWjM "Now in Mac OS")